cicsdev/cics-nodejs-invoke/README.md

 ## Deploying the Node.js application

-1. Copy the contents of the 'bundle' folder to a suitable location zFS where CICS can read it.
+1. Copy the contents of the `bundle` folder from this repository to a suitable location zFS where CICS can read it.
 2. Customize the profile:
- --* Set the PORT environment variable to an avaiable TCP/IP port for your system --* Set WORK_DIR to a suitable zFS directory for the logs.
+ --* Set the `PORT` environment variable to an avaiable TCP/IP port for your system --* Set `WORK_DIR` to a suitable zFS directory for the logs.
- --* If needed, set NODE_HOME to the location of the IBM SDK for z/OS - Node.js on your system.
+ --* If needed, set `NODE_HOME` to the location of the IBM SDK for z/OS - Node.js on your system.
 3. Create and install a CICS BUNDLE resource, setting the BUNDLER_DIR to the zFS directory.

 ## Testing the application

 Visit the URL from a web broswer http://<my-mvs-host>:<port>